Lidiasaes/PDF2texto/README.md

 your url is: https://nice-forks-start.loca.lt
 ```

-3. In 'External URL', copy the number appearing between https and the port.
+3. In 'External URL', copy the number appearing between https and the port (:8501).
 In this example: 12.345.678.904
 4. Click in 'your url is:'.
 It will pop up a new window.
 5. Paste the number you copied in step 3.
 Click 'Submit'.
 It will start running :sparkles::sparkles::sparkles: